Skip to content

 Step-by-step: Nepal to Romania

-Romania deployment takes 45–70 days: employer obtains AVR (Aviz de angajare) from the Romanian National Employment Agency (ANOFM, 15–20 days), DOFE Nepal pre-approval, medical, Romanian Embassy visa in Kathmandu (15–25 days), and PDO.
+Romania deployment takes 45–70 days: employer obtains AVR (Aviz de angajare) from the Romanian National Employment Agency ANOFM (15–20 days), DOFE Nepal pre-approval, medical, Romanian Embassy visa in Kathmandu (15–25 days), and PDO.

 1. 1